Understanding Blended Learning and Its Importance

 Better communication and collaborative learning

 Even though with blended learning strategy, a participant can access the resources in the absence of the instructor, it still improves the communication and interaction amongst the participants and also with the instructors.
-Such online learning platforms offer a great variety of communication tools such as email, news announcements, instant messaging, online grading tool, online discussion, drop boxes, or more.
+Such online learning solutions offer a great variety of communication tools such as email, news announcements, instant messaging, online grading tool, online discussion, drop boxes, or more.
 All of these communication tools offer great flexibility in terms of ensuring timely communication.
 May it be any concern or feedback/evaluation, all of this is now possible instantly and without any time constraint.

 Similarly, unlike traditional classroom, blended learning offers a good collaborative environment for participants.
 This substantially increases collaboration amongst the learners and between the instructor and the learner, which makes blended learning strategy one of the best online training platforms.
 As the learners use many collaborative tools such as blogs, online discussions, instant messages and others, they are able to collaborate with each other in a better way and in fact, in or out of the training room.